FLOWERY BRANCH, Ga. -- Falcons free safety and Bay Area native Thomas DeCoud grew up a 49ers fan. How could he not?

 The Falcons have faced plenty of quarterbacks who can run this season, including Cam Newton of the Panthers twice.

 DeCoud called facing the Seahawks' Russell Wilson one week earlier a "good cheat sheet" for the Kaepernick test.
-But the Falcons almost flunked the Wilson exam, as the rookie led the
+But the Falcons almost flunked the Wilson exam, as the rookie led the Seahawks to four second-half touchdowns and a near comeback victory last Sunday.

 Wilson and Kaepernick are hardly the same, anyway.
 Neither are the Seahawks' and 49ers' offenses.